syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ![](SfDataGrid_images/ColumnDragAndDrop.png)

-## How to Disable dragging for particular column
+## How to disable dragging for particular column

 Dragging can be canceled for particular column by handling `QueryColumnDragging` event and using conditions based on `QueryColumnDraggingReason`.
 Refer following code sample to disable dragging for particular column.